brayanj4y/brayanj4y-folio/README.md

 ## **✨ Introduction**

-The portfolio website is designed to showcase the skills, projects, and achievements of **S. Silvain Brayan**.
-It highlights your expertise in AI, software development, and machine learning while serving as a platform to connect with potential collaborators or employers.
+The portfolio website is designed to showcase my skills, projects, and achievements **S. Silvain Brayan**.
+It highlights my expertise in AI, software development, and machine learning while serving as a platform to connect with potential collaborators or employers.

 ### **🌐 Website URL**
 [🔗 Website Link](https://brayanj4y-folio.vercel.app)